wifijt/pyportal_tide_app/README.md

 ## Getting Started

 This was written for the Adafruit PyPortal - a little app to view the tide predicitons for your area.
 It uses the NOAA tides API
-You will need to update the STAION variable witn your own local tide predition station
+You will need to update the STATION variable witn your own local tide predition station

 https://www.adafruit.com/product/4116